lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 ## Introduction

-In [part 1]({{site.url}}/blog/2017/05/13/Solving-a-Complex-iOS-TableView.html), I introduced a solution to solving a complex tableView.
-In part 2, I want to improve the solution by refactoring the code in three ways.
-I want to:
+In [part 1]({{site.url}}/blog/2017/05/13/Solving-a-Complex-iOS-TableView.html), I introduced a solution for solving a complex tableView.
+In this article, I want to improve the solution by refactoring the code in three ways:

 - remove even more responsibilities from the ViewController and distribute them into new or existing classes
-- take advantage of a few key Swift features, namely failable enum initializers, enums with associated values, and extensions
+- take advantage of a few key Swift features, namely failable enum initializers, enums with associated values, and extensions and
 - redistribute the code which converts the input and output data.

 The complete app which demonstrates this refactoring can be found at [**ReportTableDemo**](https://github.com/lyleresnick/ReportTableDemo).